 How to file a lawsuit.

-For claims up to $25,000, you can file a warrant in debt in the General District Court.
+For claims up to $25,000, ($50,000 for personal injury or wrongful death – § 16.1-77) you can file a warrant in debt or a warrant in detinue in the General District Court.
 You should complete this form, following the instructions and any guidance that the particular court may give you.
 When you show up on the court date, if the defendant was served but fails to appear you may ask the court to enter a default judgment in your favor and will have to prove your damages to the court.
+(You need to file with the court an affidavit that the defendant is not on active duty in the military – you can confirm this by printing the information from this military locator service.)
 If the defendant appears and contests the case, the court may require you to file a bill of particulars, more fully explaining your case and then show up for a trial at a later date.

 Practical trial advice